meet-projects/Y2-2015-Day-4c/lab3.md

     return render_template('delete_friend.html', friend=friend)
 ```

-Where it says "BROKEN-ROUTE-FOR-YOU-TO-FIX", please change the route so that "/edit/5/" goes to page for editing a friend with `person_id=5`, and "/delete/2/" goes to the page for deleting a friend with `person_id=2`, etc.
+Where it says "BROKEN-ROUTE-FOR-YOU-TO-FIX", please change the route so that "/edit/5/" goes to page for editing a friend with `person_id=5`, and "/delete/2/" goes to the page for deleting a friend with `person_id=2`, etc. Your code should work for any id, not just 2 or 5!

+Check your work by going to http://127.0.0.1:5000/edit/4/.
+Does it load the right information?

 #### Exercise 2